elilionel7/social-graph/README.md

-# Social Graph Practice Part 1
+# Social Graph Project

+In this practice, I implement a social network utilizing an adjacency list.
+The network is based on a "follow" system, akin to platforms like Twitter or Instagram.

+ Develop the `SocialNetwork` class, with functionalities to add users, establish following relationships, list a user's followers and those they are following, and suggest followers.

+The goal of my project is to adeptly build a social network using adjacency lists.
+This focused approach allows me to reinforce my grasp on these concepts, ensuring their effective application in my future work.
+While the network's structure is non-OOP, I seamlessly integrate OOP principles for other project components, balancing innovation with familiarity in my development journey.
 In this practice, you will implement a social network using an adjacency list.
 This network will be "follow" based, similar to Twitter or Instagram.

-Your task is to implement the `SocialNetwork` class with the ability to add users, follow users, list a user's followers and those they are following, and recommend followers.

-_Note: As you work through this practice, recall the new information we learned about adjacency lists and apply that to your strategies and solutions rather than taking an OOP approach.
-This will help you cement these new concepts into your knowledge base for practices and projects moving forward._  You will still be using OOP to build other parts of this project, just not the graph itself.

 ## Directions

-1. Clone the project from the [starter]
-2. Install packages with `npm install`
-3. Read the directions and test specs to understand the problem
-4. Run tests with `npm test`
+1. Run tests with `npm test`
-5. Implement code until tests are all passing
+2. Implement code until tests are all passing

 ## Part 1: Social Network Setup